 Although snowy on arrival, most of our days were sunny, just really windy & cold.
 Like -12ºC cold with an even lower wind chill.
 Temps may have been below normal for November but very welcome to us after such a long, hot summer in Spain.
 That also meant a light cover of snow on the ground stayed for most of our time there.

 My aunt’s dementia is definitely progressing.
 It’s the first time I’ve seen such marked deterioration, so that made me a bit sad.
 She’s even having difficultly putting words together to speak.
 I can tell she understands what I say, but our visits were mainly one-sided conversation.
 However, the last day I saw Mae she was her old self for about the first 20 minutes.
-Probably the best way to say goodbye.
+The best way to say goodbye.

 In the meantime, Rafa got COVID for the first time ever, most likely from the plane trip.
 What luck.
 He tested positive while I continued to test negative & had no symptoms.
 Obviously he didn’t go see my aunt & was wiped out one entire day.
 But he managed to get well quickly… I even went to get my second COVID booster shot + a flu shot while he was out for the count!
-I also managed to get some shopping done, we explored the Czech Village area & just before Rafa got sick, we spent our sixth wedding anniversary doing things we love…
+I also got some shopping done, we explored the Czech Village area & just before Rafa got sick, we spent our sixth wedding anniversary doing things we love…

 I’d made surprise plans for our anniversary, the first of which was a visit to the old state capitol building on the University of Iowa campus.
 We’ve never ventured down there even though it’s only a 30-minute drive south of Cedar Rapids.
 I think we were the only tourists that day, & seeing the campus full of students was great.
 The nicest surprise was the Museum of Natural History, filled with life-size dioramas & a Mammal Hall full of skeletons.
 We’d driven past Big Grove Brewery since we got turned around entering the city but didn’t have time to go back… fortunately they’ll be in Cedar Rapids next year!